 |Gas Hydrate Dynamics on the Alaskan Beaufort Continental Slope: Modeling and Field Characterization

-The goal of this research is to assess the contemporary state of the upper continental slope in the Alaskan Beaufort Sea to determine if gas hydrates are in equilibrium with present-day climate conditions.
+The goal of this research is to assess the contemporary state of the upper continental slope along U.S. coastal margins to determine if gas hydrates are in equilibrium with present-day climate conditions

 Southern Methodist University (SMU) – Dallas, TX

 US Geological Survey (USGS) – Woods Hole, MA

 The gas hydrate stability zone thins or vanishes on upper continental slopes (~250 to 500 m water depth) worldwide due to prevailing pressure-temperature conditions.
 An estimated 3.5 percent of the global gas hydrate inventory is contained in thin zones in the near-seafloor sediments of these upper continental slopes.
 This gas hydrate accumulation is the most susceptible on Earth to dissociation as a result of contemporary climate change.
 The time lag between climate events (e.g., sea level fluctuations, water temperature variations) and the re-equilibration of gas hydrates in the upper continental slope areas in the Arctic also means that some of these zones may still be readjusting to climate change since the end of the last glacial maximum (~20 ka).